 Right to Vote Amendment

 Everyone should have the right to vote in free and fair elections regardless of who they are or where they live.
-To that end, FairVote advocates for enshrining an affirmative right to vote in the U.S. Constitution.
+To that end, FairVote advocates for establishing an explicit individual right to vote in the U.S. Constitution.
 In pursuit of that ideal, FairVote works to enact policies at the federal, state, and local levels that are consistent with our conviction that voting is not a privilege, but a right.
+We have a strategy for change that is grounded in having a national vision and local action plan, as embodied by our Promote Our Vote project.

-The Right to Vote Would . . .
+The Right to Vote Amendment Will . . .

-- Guarantee the right of every citizen 18 and over to vote
+- Guarantee the right to vote for every citizen of voting age

 - Provide protection against attempts to disenfranchise individual voters